 The findings of a new study – released to coincide with the launch of the Energy Saving Trust’s Energy Saving Week – reveal that five times as many UK householders would opt to bank the money they would save from “greening up” their home as would implement further energy saving measures.

 ICM Research conducted the survey, which sought the opinions of 2,086 householders.
 Those that participated in the survey were asked what they would do with the money they had managed to save from implementing energy-saving measures around the home.
-While 49% of respondents said they would save the £400 in question, a mere one in ten said they would reinvest the money in more energy-efficiency measures, such as cavity wall insulation, double glazing and loft insulation.
+While 49% of respondents said they would save the £400 in question, a mere one in ten said they would reinvest the money in more energy-efficiency measures, such as loft insulation,cavity wall insulation and double glazing.

 Some 12% of respondents said they preferred to use the money to buy new gadgets and appliances, such as flat-screen TVs, washing machines or smart phones.

 “We are currently in austere times so it’s no surprise that UK householders are trying to make every penny count,” commented Philip Sellwood, Chief Executive of the Energy Saving Trust.

 “But we are missing a trick by choosing to bank our cash from energy-saving measures or spending the money saved on more gadgets.
 If we chose to reinvest the money saved in further greening our homes we could make even bigger savings in the face of rising energy costs,” he added.

 The survey also revealed that:

 - Almost one in five people are more interested in increasing their comfort levels by leaving their heating on for longer rather than maximising their fuel bill savings.